Ask the Expert: Should I Run In The Rain?

 What are some of the basics rules of thunderstorms?

-It’s funny, there are a lot of misconceptions out there about lighting.
-People need to know that lightening is not attracted to tall things, although it does hit tall things more often.
+It’s funny, there are a lot of misconceptions out there about lightning.
+People need to know that lightning is not attracted to tall things, although it does hit tall things more often.
 Still, even a blade of grass can be hit.
-Lightening is also not attracted to metal, and it’s not attracted to water, either, although it moves quickly through it.
-Lightening can and will hit anything.
-So if you can hear thunder, youâ€™re close enough that you could be struck by lightening.
+Lightning is also not attracted to metal, and it’s not attracted to water, either, although it moves quickly through it.
+Lightning can and will hit anything.
+So if you can hear thunder, youâ€™re close enough that you could be struck by lightning.
 Thatâ€™s the accepted practice and rule: when thunder roars, go indoors.
-And lightening can hitÂ 10 to 12 miles outside of the center of the storm.
+And lightning can hitÂ 10 to 12 miles outside of the center of the storm.
 To figure out how close the storm is, you can apply the rule of counting.
-When you see the lightening, count before you hear the thunder.
-It’s five seconds to a mile, so a storm is a mile away if there is a five second break between the lightening and thunder.
+When you see the lightning, count before you hear the thunder.
+It’s five seconds to a mile, so a storm is a mile away if there is a five second break between the lightning and thunder.

 Is it safe to run during a thunderstorm?

 Well, the first thing I’d say is that you should be prepared for the storm, and should be able to avoid it.
 Storms aren’t safe for runners, or for anyone who is outside.
 A lot of folks head outside without checking the forecast and the radar, and with smart phones, it’s almost inexcusable not to look at the latest weather.
 Around here, most storms that come up have already been alive and kicking for about an hour, so you should be able to look at a weather app or a radar and see that storm.
 The NECN weather app, for instance, has a live radar.
 You can turn the storm tracker on to see what’s coming, and it also has a predictive radar.Â In a perfect world, we’d all be prepared for everything, but let’s be honestâ€” a lotÂ of us still get caught in the rain.